4 Best Day Trips to San Diego from Los Angeles

 Day on Coronado Island| ©Paul Sableman

-You can tour San Diego on your own, but on a guided tour you can save time and money and also have the constant assistance of an expert guide who will tell you about the local history and show you the best places on the West Coast.
+You can explore San Diego on your own, but on a guided tour you can save time and money and also have the constant assistance of an expert guide who will tell you about local history and show you the best places on the West Coast.

-If you want to visit San Diego from Los Angeles on your own in a rental car, I recommend a self-guided tour, which will take you along the best roads along the Californian coast and to the city's most iconic sites once you arrive at your destination.
+If you want to visit San Diego from Los Angeles on your own in a rental car , I recommend the self-guided tour, which will take you along the best roads of the California coast and to the most iconic sites in the city once you arrive at your destination.

-On the self-guided tours you can also modify the itinerary to include intermediate stops in other cities of interest along the way.
+On self-guided tours, you can also modify the itinerary to include stops in other cities that interest you along the way.